GakuruUri/gen-ai-bootcamp-2025/lang-portal/backend-technical-specs.md

 - The database will be built using Go
 - The database will be sqlite
 - The API will be build using Gin
+- Mage is the task runner for go.
 - The API will always return JSON
 - There will be no authentication or authorization.
 - Everything will be treated as a single user

+## Directory structure.

 ## Database schema